Posts filed under 'Please Stop It'

 So, I had heard about Fox News' spin on The Daily Show, The Half Hour News Hour, and of course I thought it was gross.
 Purely in theory it's gross.
 But then I saw the real thing and it's just a hundred times worse than you could ever imagine.

-Watch a promo for the show here.
-And then, once you've prepared yourself, watch this clip.
+Watch .
+And then, once you've prepared yourself, .

 Okay.